TSummersLab/SMART_matlab/README.md

 Once the package is setup and configured, it is easier to use.
 Below is a summary of the steps required to run the package:
 1. Adding paths
   * No changes necessary.
-  * Run the section once when a new session of Matlab starts.
+  * Run the section once when a new session of MATLAB starts.
 Make sure you are in the sphero_matlab directory.
 2. Preallocate parameters
   * Changes may be made.
-  * Run the section once when a new session of Matlab starts.
+  * Run the section once when a new session of MATLAB starts.
 Run again if changes to parameters in this section are made.
 3. Test webcam
   * Changes may be made.
   * Run individual lines to check the webcam ID or to fix the camera's field of view.